Rnway47/CourseWork-ShowCase/CSC305/README.md

 # Learning Outcomes
 By the end of the course, the students will design, program, and analyze algorithms and systems for interactive 3D shape modeling and digital geometry processing.

+To set up an environment for the projects, please follow the [instructions](https://github.com/teseoch/CG-Spring-2023/blob/main/Rules.md)

+All credits go to **Dr.Teseo Schneider**, https://github.com/teseoch/CG-Spring-2023/tree/main